FirestormAngel/raspberry-documentation/README.md

 # Chapters

 ### Chapter 0x00: Hardware and Requirements
-in progress
+in progress, and subject to change

-* 1 Raspberry Pi 4, 4GB RAM.
+* 1 Raspberry Pi 4, 4GB RAM or higher.
 * 2 SD Cards, 32GB.
 * 1 Network Cable.
 * 1 Network cable port, available on your switch, router, firewall or transit network.